The Morning Briefing: Village Idiot Karen Bass Fudged Palisades Fire Report to Save Herself

 Bass did, however, have the time to direct people to editorially sanitize the official report about the fire in order to cover up her own ineptitude, as well as mistakes that were made by the Los Angeles Fire Department.
 My HotAir colleague John Sexton covered it all here.
 Like everything involving Bass and the Palisades fire, it's a sordid tale.

-Bass not only ordered changes in the report in an attempt to change the narrative, she then lied about having done so.
+Bass not only ordered changes in the report in an attempt to change the narrative, but she also lied about having done so.
 As always with this nightmare saga, it gets worse.
 This is from John's post:

 Two final points about this.
 First, the real scandal here isn't the watering down of the report.
 That's a minor side issue.
 The real scandal is what the report left out, i.e. the fact that the entire Palisades fire was a rekindle of a fire set a week earlier which reportedly was not fully put out.